 The autoselect command sequence allows the host system to access the manufacturer and device codes, and determine whether or not a sector is protected.
-Tables 15 and 17 show the address and data requirements.
 The autoselect command sequence may be written to an address within a bank that is either in the read or erase-suspend-read mode.
 The autoselect command may not be written while the device is actively programming or erasing in the other bank.

 The autoselect command sequence is initiated by first writing two unlock cycles.
 This is followed by a third write cycle that contains the bank address and the autoselect command.
 The bank then enters the autoselect mode.
-The system may read at any address within the same bank any number of times without initiating another autoselect command sequence:
+The system may read any number of autoselect codes without reinitiating the command sequence.